Visyond/website-hugo/site/content/pricings/new-pricing-page.md

         non-technical audience
       title: Agile Presenter
       url: ''
-  title: Pick Modules You Need
+  title: Pick One or More Modules
 whyCards:
   cards:
     - description: